nikolaydubina/openapi-inline-examples/README.md

 ![example-preview](docs/example.png)

-Why would anyone neeed this?
+Why would anyone need this?

 - Keep your OpenAPI up to date with values you use in tests
 - Can run multiple times